High Court confirms euthanasia has no place in palliative care. (June 2020)

 Our request for a declaratory judgement on the End of Life Act.

 When we reviewed the End of Life Choice Act, we were concerned with the lack of clarity and detail when it came to the potential application of the Act.
-We knew the Act would not be revisited as the Parliamentary process is complete.
-Following legal advice, we found it necessary to ask for a Declaratory Judgment from the High Court.
+We knew the Act would not be revisited as the Parliamentary process was complete.
+Following legal advice, we found it necessary to ask for a Declaratory Judgment from the High Court and did so during April/May/June of 2020.

 - Whether an organisation such as a hospice can conscientiously object to Assisted Dying and operate a ‘euthanasia-free’ service.